MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 To resolve this issue, you must always provide a valid `collaborationRootId` property when creating a virtual record.

-### Attempt to read a virtual record without a collaboration map
+### Attempt to read a virtual record without a Collaboration map

 Virtual tables allow you to execute requests, which return collections of virtual records.
 We saw this earlier in this document where we requested all the planner tasks associated with a specific collaboration session.
 It's also possible to request all the planner tasks associated with a specific planner plan by using a $filter system query like this: $filter=m365_planid eq`{{planId}}`.
 One issue that will happen if you use such a query is that records will be returned for planner tasks, which aren't associated with a collaboration session that is, planner tasks that were created by a means other than using a Collaboration control.
 If you attempt to read, update, or delete such a record the request will fail because the virtual table can't find the associated collaboration map.